Skip to Main Content (Press Enter)

 by Patricia J. Murphy

 Maya Angelou once said, “Forgiveness is the greatest gift you can give yourself.
 It’s not for the other person.”
 But, as we all know, it’s easier said than done for kids and adults alike.
-And since kids aren’t born knowing how to say sorry (and mean it), they need patience, modeling, and direct teaching to learn how to apologize and to accept another person’s apology.
+And since kids aren’t born knowing how to say sorry (and mean it), they need patience, modeling, and direct teaching to learn how to apologize and accept another person’s apology.

 • Turtle in a Tree